 The CGRS has decided to continue taking decisions regarding applications for international protection, if necessary before the applicant, the lawyer or the guardian have been able to make remarks due to circumstances, but not to apply article 57/5 quater, § 3, paragraph 5 of the law of 15 December 1980, so as to enable them to make their remarks afterwards when this is possible.
 Applicants, lawyers and/or guardians can make remarks they consider useful, as part of an appeal against this decision lodged with the Council for Alien Law Litigation.

-This applies to copies of the notes of the personal interview sent by registered mail from 2 March 2020 until the end of the restriction period.
+This applies to copies of the notes of the personal interview sent by registered mail from 2 March 2020 until 31 July 2020.

 Can I get a postponement to present an FGM (Female Genital Mutilation) certificate as a recognized refugee?